oatlog/oatlog/doc/planning_report/main.typ

 == Indexing data structures

 In a typical database, there is only a single primary key, not that many indices and the indices that exist are for an exact set of columns.
-But for typical queries on an e-graph, essentially everything needs to be indexed.
+However, for typical queries on an e-graph, essentially everything needs to be indexed.
 With many b-tree sets storing column-permuted rows of a table, each b-tree acts as an index for each prefix of that permutation.
 Since eqlog uses b-tree sets for indexes, we are fairly confident that it will work reasonably well, but we also want to explore other options.
-For example, a trie has the same asymptotic runtime but uses less memory if there are many long shared prefixes.
+For example, a trie uses less memory if there are many long shared prefixes and has the same asymptotic runtime.

 == General profiling and understanding of how e-graphs behave